Program

 • Applicants will be required to upload a PDF copy of any required language test score.
 Uploaded test scores will be considered unofficial or preliminary.

-• Statement/letter of intent: one to two pages describing your prior academic background, readiness to undertake the desired program, and the purpose/rationale for wanting to enroll in the program
+• 1-2 page statement of intent which describes your prior academic background, readiness to undertake the desired program, and the purpose/rationale for wanting to enroll in the program.

 For M.Mus. in Performance applications also include: